bytefair/scentric/readme.md

 ### How to Start Developing with Scentric

+__Getting Started__

-1. Scentric is useable as a parent theme, but it's easier to edit it directly.
+1. Scentric is not suitable for parent theming, it is meant to be updated directly.

+__Customizing JavaScript__

-2. If you want code highlighting, look at the settings in style.css for Rainbow code colors.
+1. If you want code highlighting, look at the settings in style.css for Rainbow code colors.
 If you don't need it, remove those styles and also the Rainbow plugin from plugins.js.
-3. Profit?
+It's only 1.2K.
+2. All scripts are loaded from scentric_scripts() in functions.php.
+Modernizr is loaded in the head, jQuery is loaded the default way, and js/plugins.js and js/scripts.js are loaded in the footer.
+If want to use something else, change it here.
+3. jQuery plugins go into plugins.js and custom scripts go in scripts.js.

 ### Scentric Changelog